 “The Bateq people are among the kindest and friendliest people I met,” IT Administration support assistant, Farah Hannan Roslee, said.
 “Meeting them also encouraged me to be more responsible and aware of our world.”

-Likewise, senior distribution specialist Nithya Kaiyani said the SSR programme gave her the chance to understand and appreciate the secluded group’s predicament.
+Likewise, senior distribution specialist Nithya Kaiyani said the ECI programme gave her the chance to understand and appreciate the secluded group’s predicament.

 “I believe what we have contributed, and the programmes we have for the Bateq people are beneficial, but there is much more everyone can do to help them improve their lives.
 Giving back to society through the organisation’s many programmes like this is fulfilling,” she added.